pariangolchin/MMNET_TEAM10_2015/README.txt

 			file:
 				it will be the image name (or in general the file name to pass to adv template).
 			businessValue:
-				this value is linear related to the probability to pick this advertisment from the array of compatible advertisments.
-It could be, for example the ammount of money paied from customer for his/her advertisement campaign.
+				this value is linearly related to the probability to pick this advertisement from the array of compatible advertisements.
+It could be, for example the amount of money paid by customer for his/her advertisement campaign.

 ------------------------------------------------------
 6. How to run
 ------------------------------------------------------
-	[Before running the scripts please read also the following chapters.]
+	Before running the scripts please read also the following chapters.
 	We assume you are using a Linux system, in other OS the procedure should be very similar.
 	Briefly to run the main script, go in the src folder of the project and type this command:

 	[RADAR APPLICATION] | perl ./userProfile.pl [SETTING-FILE]

-	in which we assume [RADAR APPLICATION] is an application that read data from radar and print in STDOUT data in the format defined in the next chapter.
+	in which we assume [RADAR APPLICATION] is an application that reads data from radar and prints in STDOUT data in the format defined in the next chapter.

-	If [RADAR APPLICATION] write instead (in real time) inside a file, you can use:
+	If [RADAR APPLICATION] writes instead (in real time) inside a file, you can use:

 	tail -f [FILE WRITTEN BY RADAR APPLICATION] | perl ./userProfile.pl [SETTING-FILE]

-	Evry <refreshTime> sec, the script userProfile.pl will overwrite the file "adv.html" with title and file extracted from selected advertisment.
-The main html file "index.html" will reload the content of "adv.html" each 10 sec, so, to show the updated advertisment you just need to point your browser to this index.html file.
+	Every <refreshTime> sec, the script userProfile.pl will overwrite the file "adv.html" with title and file extracted from selected advertisement.
+The main html file "index.html" will reload the content of "adv.html" each 10 sec, so, to show the updated advertisement you just need to point your browser to this index.html file.

-	If your screen device is connected by Internet on Intranet to the machine that compute the data, you need to contact the web-server on that machine pointing your browser to:
+	If your screen device is connected to Internet or Intranet to the machine that computes the data, you need to contact the web-server on that machine pointing your browser to:

 	<webPageAdressRoot>/index.html